Morgana-S/vinyl-online/README.md

 **The deployed version of the site can be accessed [here.](https://vinyl-online-d54f03c987e4.herokuapp.com/)**

+# Business Concept

+Vinyl Online is a business-to-consumer application that sells physical products; as such, a lot of the commercial processes within the website are centered around the available stock of the records.
+One of the prominent features of the index page is the indication that Vinyl Online is only available to UK customers; checkout details, such as phone number format, are designed to take UK phone numbers and the prices are currently only displayed in GBP.
+Internationalization and a wider target audience is something that has been suggested for the future improvements section below.

+Another decision I decided to take was to limit purchases of the same record to a maximum of 9 per order - this is to simultaneously prevent customers accidentally ordering an inordinate amount of records, but also to prevent inventory shock; as physical products are the core of the business model, having one person - accidentally or intentionally - order, say, 250 of the same record would be disruptive to business to say the least.
+I've also limited the maximum value of all purchases to £9,999.99 - again, this is a combination of my assessment of what purchases seem feasible or realistic.
+Vinyl Online is a small business at present and therefore does not have the capacity to provide services to anyone outside of a consumer environment - purchases of £10,000.00 or more, especially for records, would likely be considered an enterprise purchase and would require additional levels of support that the business is not currently willing to offer.
+As Vinyl Online's model is about customer and artist-centric business, this would also go against the principles of the company.
+Money is of course the main goal -- but not while jeopardizing the ability to provide quality service.

+Quality service and points of contact are another key factor of the business - there are multiple ways to contact the business, such as via telephone, email, or by creating a support ticket.
+The about page also goes into detail about how important it is to be able to talk to a human about the order, and highlights the business's call center.

 # UI/UX Design
 Following on from my work with [Ourglass](https://github.com/Morgana-S/ourglass), I made this project as user-centric as possible also.
 The wireframes for this project can be found [here](/documentation/wireframes/vinyl-online-wireframes.pdf), but a brief writeup of my considerations will be provided below.